Mortgage Glossary: Terms and Definitions To Know

 Points

 An interest rate unit of measure.
-Buyers can “buy down” or purchase points to lower their mortgage's interest rate.
+Buyers can purchase points to lower their mortgage's interest rate.
 Each point is assigned a cost.
-Have extra cash on hand?
-It might pay to initially buy down your rate – you'll pay more up front, but less in interest over the life of the loan.
-Ask your mortgage advisor regarding your loan type and points.
+Talk to your mortgage advisor about whether paying more up front will benefit you by reducing the interest you'll pay over the life of the loan.

 Private Mortgage Insurance (PMI)

-Lenders typically require a 20% minimum down payment on a home.
+Historically, lenders have typically required a 20% minimum down payment on a home.
 As home prices and the cost of living creep up, saving 20% of a home price can be daunting.
-Happily, lenders allow potential homebuyers to purchase a home with a lower down payment in exchange for a mortgage insurance fee, or, PMI.
+Lenders allow potential homebuyers to purchase a home with a lower down payment if the borrower pays private mortgage insurance, or PMI, if it's a conventional mortgage.

-Because credit unions (like BECU) return profits to members in the form of fewer fees and lower rates, a credit union typically charges a smaller PMI fee.
-Regulations per transaction, financial institution and state vary, but buyers usually must pay PMI until their paid equity has reached 20%; buyers could be required to pay PMI for a minimum of two years, regardless of reaching the 20% threshold.
+Regulations vary per transaction, financial institution and state, but buyers usually must pay PMI until they have paid off 20% of their loan.
+Borrowers could be required to pay PMI for a minimum of two years, regardless of reaching the 20% threshold.

 Processing

-When a financial institution analyzes your homebuying application along with your financial documents and the home-buying contract (see contract).
+When a financial institution analyzes your homebuying application along with your financial documents and the home-buying contract.

 Property Tax